The Difference between Watts & Lumens in Lighting

 Lighting has been measured in watts, or energy used to light products, for many years, whereas the lumens indicate the amount of light produced.
 This difference has made it challenging for the consumer to effectively compare their lighting options.
 As a result, the FTC mandated in 2012 that lighting manufacturers standardize the language used to describe lighting output.
 Labels on light bulbs are now required to display the brightness of a light bulb in lumens, rather than simply the amount of energy it uses (watts).

 Since lumens have become the standard for lighting they can be used to evaluate the brightness of any light bulb, regardless of the technology.
-You can compare a halogen incandescent bulb, CFL, or LED, by the lumens – the more lumens, the brighter the light.
+You can accurately compare a halogen incandescent bulb to CFL or LED using lumens.
+The more lumens the brighter the light.
 Therefore, lumens give the consumer the ability to more accurately assess their lighting options.

 Lumens per watt is a relatively new efficiency measure that compares the amount of lumens a user perceives to the amount of energy (wattage) needed to achieve it.